Welcome to today's edition of the Rush 24-7 podcast.

 Protest punctures Mr. Who's welcome to White House.

-The smooth progress of the visit was interrupted, however, when a woman of Chinese appearance in a dark green suit launched herself from a roped-off area on the lawn, shouting in an attempt to prevent Mr. Who from making a speech.
+The smooth progress of the visit was interrupted, however, when a woman of Chinese appearance in a dark green suit launched herself from a roped-off area on the lawn, shouting in an attempt to prevent Mr. Hu from making a speech.

 Her voice was so loud that Mr. Bush turned to look, appearing visibly embarrassed.

-He wanted a state dinner, he wanted uh the whole mess.
+He wanted the whole mess.

 The White House originally wanted a multiple-day summit down at Crawford, Texas.